 - 1. It shows individual citizen involvement - 2.
 A citizen wishing to comment on a series of meetings has a record of participant. - 3.
 It list how many citizens are involved in the process - 4.
 It shows how many business affiliates are involved in the process. - 5.
 It show's how well out reach is working. - 6.
-It gives officials unable to attend meetings an idea of who all was there at the meetings. - Kate convinced me of the importance I sign in.
-I also encourage others to sign in. - Columbia River Crossing meeting notes for May 2005 has a list of task force members present, member substitutes present, absent members, project team members as part of the formal meeting notes.
-Citizens are not listed, ever. - I thought staff forgot, so after the May meeting, I asked that citizen sign-in sheets become a matter of record in the minutes as other transportation meeting do.
-Nothing has happened - 2.
-I asked again that citizen attending the meeting be added to the formal minutes after all we where being asked to sign in.
+It gives officials unable to attend meetings an idea of who all was there at the meetings.

+Kate convinced me of the importance I sign in.
+I also encourage others to sign in.

+Columbia River Crossing meeting notes for May 2005 has a list of task force members present, member substitutes present, absent members, project team members as part of the formal meeting notes.
+Citizens are not listed, ever.

+1. I thought staff forgot, so after the May meeting, I asked that citizen sign-in sheets become a matter of record in the minutes as other transportation meeting do.